What is Melasma: Symptoms, Causes and Treatment

 Mixed melasma

-Mixed melasma is mainly a combination of two types that cause dark and light brown or grey patches of discoloration on the skin.
+Mixed melasma is mainly a combination of two types that cause dark and light brown or grey patches of discolouration on the skin.

 What are the causes of melasma?